-Pursuant to Item 402(u) of Regulation S-K and Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Company is required to provide the ratio of the annual total compensation of Mr. Sacks, who served as the Company's Chief Executive Officer in 2020, a position he has kept since November 1990, to the annual total compensation of the median employee of the Company for 2020.
+Pursuant to Item 402(u) of Regulation S-K and Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Company is required to provide the ratio of the annual total compensation of Mr. Sacks and Mr. Schlosberg, who served as the Company's Co-Chief Executive Officers in 2021, to the annual total compensation of the median employee of the Company for 2021.